Kardelio/PlayerWatcherPaperMCPlugin/README.md

 These key value pairs act as a remote way to toggle config for this plugins functionality.

+For more information about the keys and what their intended functionality is to toggle between, please see the [Remote Config Keys README File](REMOTE_CONFIG_KEYS.md)

+All keys can be found IN CODE in this file: `src/main/kotlin/bk/minecraftplugin/playerWatcherPaperMCPlugin/remote_config/RemoteConfigKeys.kt`

 here is an example how the sheet might look:

 ```